smartcontractkit/external-adapters-js/README.md

   - Value: Your_API_key
 - Save

+By default, Lambda functions time out after 3 seconds.
+You may want to change that to 60s in case an API takes longer than expected to respond.

 #### To Set Up an API Gateway (HTTP API)

 If using a HTTP API Gateway, Lambda's built-in Test will fail, but you will be able to externally call the function successfully.